Learn how to shop healthy with Spectrum Health’s guided grocery tours

 That's why Spectrum Health created guided grocery tours with a registered dietitian.

-"We offer suggestions," dietician Kathey Lebarre said.
-"We go through different areas of the grocery store, pointing out things you would normally choose, as well as why that is or isn’t a good choice."
+"We offer suggestions," dietician Kathy Lebarre said.
+"We go through different areas of the grocery store, pointing out things you would normally choose [and explain] why that is or isn’t a good choice."

-Take break, for example.
-Labarre says she likes to concentrate on fiber when looking at bread labels.
+Take bread, for example.
+Lebarre says she likes to concentrate on fiber when looking at bread labels.
 While it's important to eat the right amount of grains, she recommends three grams of fiber per slice of bread.

 In bread or pasta, the first words in the ingredients list should be whole wheat flour or multigrain flour.

-That's a good beginning, but you don't have to get healthy shopping perfect right off.
-"I don’t expect you to jump all the way to super healthy at once because that’s overwhelming," Laberre said.
+That's a good beginning, but you don't have to get healthy shopping perfect right away.
+"I don’t expect you to jump all the way to super healthy at once because that’s overwhelming," Lebarre said.

 Here's a list of the upcoming tours: